 River was walking the grating slowly, placing one foot delicately in front of the other.
 After every four steps, she'd pirouette twice, foot going down at the end without a wobble.

 Jayne watched her, marveling that she never lost her balance.
 "It's like a dance."
-He glanced at Book, saw him nod.
+He glanced at Book and saw him nod.
 "Seems like she's always dancing."
 Even in her head.
 Maybe that was what was wrong with her?
 Her thoughts didn't run true so much as dance around all ways?

 "Was she dancing when she stabbed you?"
 Book winked at him.